POS Systems for Inventory Management

-Point of sales systems are checkout locations in business operations where transactions occur.
-The checkout location is a point of sale or POS terminal, which is just a computer used as a cash register.
-Point of sales terminals and systems make perpetual inventory control systems possible.
+Point of sales (POS) systems are checkout locations in business operations where transactions occur.
+The POS terminal is a computer used as a cash register, and it is also what makes perpetual inventory control systems possible.

 A point of sale inventory management system is a step up from the use of a cash register.
 Small, start-up businesses who sell services and not products may be able to survive with just a cash register and a simple accounting system.
 If your business is product-based, chances are you will eventually have to switch to at least a basic point of sale inventory system.
 With a point of sale system, you don't have to worry how much inventory you have on hand.
 The point of sale system keeps track of that and you have the information at a glance.